 Proper curing of the high-temp paint requires a series of three initial burns.
 The stove should be allowed to cool off between each burn.
-The first two burns should be small fires and low temperatures (250 degrees F) for a duration of 20 minutes each.
-The third fire should be at a medium-high temperature (500 F to 700 F) for twenty minutes.
+The first two burns should be small fires and low temperatures (250°F/120°C) for a duration of 20 minutes each.
+The third fire should be at a medium-high temperature (500 to 700°F/260 to 370°C) for twenty minutes.
 Provide adequate cross ventilation to clear any smoke or odor caused by initial firings.